bytearchive/django-treebeard/future-plans.md

 ### Multiple tree roots

 Currently django-treebeard does not offer any functionality to handle more than one root.
-This has to be implemented by the model inheriting from ``treebeard.mp_tree.MP_Node``.
-If one has the need to implement this, an additional field has to be added in order to distinguish the different roots.
+If one wants to support more than one root, he must add another field to the model implementing his model, which inherits from ``treebeard.mp_tree.MP_Node``.

+This additional field has to be added in order to distinguish the different roots.
 Currently, when adding a child to an existing node, the value of this field must be copied from the parent node to it's child.
 In a future version of treebeard, this operation should be performed by the existing ``add_child()`` method in a transparent manner.